Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Introduction

-A causal approach is to compare counterfactual worlds, i.e. an effect is controllable if the agent would have had another effect by taking a different action \citep{Pearl2009}.
+A more causal approach is to compare counterfactual worlds \citep{Pearl2009}, i.e., an effect is controllable if the effect would have been different had the agent taken another action.
 A caveat of this approach is that things become trivially controllable.
-Following the previous example, a box becomes controllable even when the agent performs the action "do-nothing" since there is an action, "move-right", that moves the box.
-It is believed that humans identify controlled effects by assigning a degree of blame to their actions.
-In particular, humans compare what happened to a normative imagined world \citep{Halpern2016, morris2018, langenhoff2019, Grinfeld2020}.
+Fig. \ref{fig:blame_example} (left) shows an scenario where an agent moves a box by moving left.
+Here a box becomes controllable even when the agent performs the action "do-nothing" since there is an action, "move-left", that would move the box.
+Contrarily, it is believed that humans identify controlled effects by assigning a degree of blame to their actions.
+In particular, humans compare what happened to a normative world \citep{Halpern2016, morris2018, langenhoff2019, Grinfeld2020}.
 If what happened is normal, humans would not assign blame to their actions, e.g. when performing "do-nothing", the box's effect would not be controlled since normally the box would not move.
-However, it would be considered controlled when performing "move-right" since its normative state is to not move.
+However, it would be considered controlled when performing "move-left" since its normative state is to not move.

-To improve upon this issue we propose Controlled Effects Network (CEN), an unsupervised method based on the human notion of blame.
-In contrast to models based on action prediction, CEN is composed of a two-branch forward model that disentangles what is normal and what is controlled to predict the next step effects.
-Our experiments show that CEN can disentangle effects correctly and that it can model both distant and agent-centric controlled effects.
+This work proposes Controlled Effects Network (CEN), a completely unsupervised approach to identify controlled aspects of the environment based on the human notion of blame.
+In contrast to models based on action prediction, CEN is composed of a two-branch forward model that creates a normal and controlled view of the world.
+Our experiments show that CEN can disentangle effects precisely, outperforming state-of-the-art approaches to detect controlled effects.
+Additionally, we evaluate CEN as an intrinsic motivator by replacing the action-prediction model in Never Give Up's \citep{badia2020} episodic reward with CEN, leading to a substantial gain in performance.